 In the Arkansas River Valley rich soil gives life to vineyards.
-Thousands of visitors stop to savor Arkansas's award-winning wines, tour its wineries and soak up the history of Arkansas Wine Country each year.
-Six wineries – Post Winery, Wiederkehr Wine Cellars, Mount Bethel Winery, Chateau Aux Arc, Dionysus Wine and Brew, and Neumeier Winery - now operate in the Altus area.
+Thousands of visitors stop to savor Arkansas' award-winning wines, tour its wineries and soak up the history of Arkansas Wine Country each year.
+Five wineries – Post Winery, Wiederkehr Wine Cellars, Mount Bethel Winery, Chateau Aux Arc, and Dionysus Wine and Brew - now operate in the Altus area.
 Each offers free tours and operates tasting rooms.
 Some offer extra amenities such as a gift shop, a restaurant, an RV park, or a bed and breakfast inn.

 Two area churches also attract visitors.
 In Altus, St. Mary's Catholic Church is a 1902 Roman Basilical style church known for its paintings and ornate gold leaf work.
 It is listed on the National Register of Historic Places.
 About 25 minutes away, the Benedictine of Subiaco draws visitors to experience the beauty and solitude of its grounds, comprised of a sprawling campus of impressive sandstone buildings and a Romanesque-style Abbey Church set amid extensive farmland, finely manicured lawns, gardens and vineyards.